 - Hold this position for 10 seconds and then roll down one vertebra at a time, starting from the upper back down to the lower back.

 Repeat this as many times as manageable and give yourself 30 seconds of rest between each repetition.
-If you’ve got acute or chronic back pain or had a hip surgery recently, it might be best to skip this
+If you’ve got acute or chronic back pain or had a hip surgery recently, it might be best to skip this one.5

 5. Half Lunge Stretch